Straw & Co

 Interested in commissioning a single piece of furniture or an entire kitchen remodel?
 The first step is to give me a call & make an appointment to come by the shop & see my work in person.
 I always have something to show & talk about.
 At this initial appointment, you will see many styles, samples of wood species & finishes.
 If you give me a rough drawing of your kitchen, I can give you an estimate & possible timeline.

 The next step is to hire me for the design work.
-I charge a design fee of $250.
+I typically charge a minimum design fee of $300 depending on the scope of the job.
 I will come to your home, take measurements & bounce ideas around with you.
 I will also present you with a 3D drawing or sketch of the more sculptural pieces.
 I’ll make changes to the drawing as needed.
 During the design process, I will make finished samples of the wood species you’re considering.
 Included in the design fee is a specific proposal outlining the details in your kitchen and an exact cost for the cabinetry.
 Due to every job site being different, I charge a by-the-man-hour rate for the delivery & install.

 If this seems like an agreeable arrangement, please call or email me and set up a time for us to meet.
 Thank You, -jason